Article written by Elisa - Travel Writer & Local in France

 11. Menton – All Things Citrus

+South of France in winter is always a good option.
 Close to the Italian border, Menton is one of the best places to visit in the French Riviera, with narrow, steep streets, a beautiful sandy beach, and the highest temperatures in the South of France.

 If you are looking for places to visit in France in February, don’t miss Menton and its Lemon Festival, which usually occurs during the second half of February.
 For centuries in Europe, Menton has been famous for its lemons: very bright, yellow, and elongated fruits prized by chefs for their rich essential oil.

-12. Martinique – Sun & Rum in the Caribbean
+12. Martinique – Rum & Caribbean Sun

 If you wonder where to spend winter in France in the sun, Martinique in the French Antilles is a good option for warm temperatures, golden beaches, and Caribbean fun.

 More active people will have a great time in Martinique as the island offers great hikes and other outdoor activities.
 Enjoy coastal walks, volcano hikes, or exuberant botanical gardens.
-In Martinique, you are never far from the sea, and the island proposes many water activities as well, from cruises to secluded beaches to exciting dives.
+In Martinique, you are never far from the sea, and the island offers many water activities as well, from cruises to secluded beaches to exciting dives.

 Finally, Martinique is also an island with an interesting history and heritage.
 Visit some colonial houses or learn about their precious Rum Agricole in a distillery.
 These domains are usually a great place to see how life was in Martinique a couple of centuries ago.